ENDscript 2.0

 • Contacting residues in pale green stick representation,

-• Monatomic elements in dotted sphere representation,
+• Monatomic elements in sphere representation,

 • Identical residues in dark pink ball and stick representation and highlighted,